How is Restoration Happening?

 Approximately 40 percent of the coastal wetlands of the lower forty-eight states are located in Louisiana.
 Unfortunately, this fragile environment is disappearing at an alarming rate.
 Louisiana has lost up to 40 square miles of marsh per year for several decades – that’s 80 percent of the nation’s annual coastal wetland loss.
 To date, Louisiana has already lost coastal land area equal to the size of the state of Delaware.
 This loss is at an average rate of an acre every 38 minutes.
 If the current rate of loss is not slowed by the year 2040, an additional 800,000 acres of wetlands will disappear, and the Louisiana shoreline will advance inland as much as 33 miles in some areas.

 Alabama Coastal Restoration

-This site is in development and will feature information on Alabama's coastal restoration processes.
+This site features information on Alabama's coastal restoration processes.

 Florida - Gulf Oil Spill Response & Restoration

 This site provides information on restoration work in the state of Florida.

 Louisiana - Coastal Protection & Restoration